efet11/Techfabric.CT/README.md

 # Overview

-This project was is based on React and use Cypress for component testing of project's components.
+This project is based on React and use Cypress for component testing of project's components.

 ## Available Scripts